Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Vampiric Mist.md

 "actions":
 - "desc": "The mist touches one creature in its space.
 The target must succeed on\
     \ a DC 13 Constitution saving throw (Undead and Constructs automatically succeed),\
-    \ or it takes dice:2d6 + 3|text(10) (2d6 + 3) necrotic damage, the mist regains\
+    \ or it takes 10 (2d6 + 3) necrotic damage, the mist regains 10 hit points, and\
-    \ 10 hit points, and the target's hit point maximum is reduced by an amount equal\
+    \ the target's hit point maximum is reduced by an amount equal to the necrotic\
-    \ to the necrotic damage taken.
-This reduction lasts until the target finishes\
+    \ damage taken.
+This reduction lasts until the target finishes a long rest.
+The\
-    \ a long rest.
-The target dies if its hit point maximum is reduced to 0."
+    \ target dies if its hit point maximum is reduced to 0."
   "name": "Life Drain"
 "source":
 - "MPMM"